fabricepayet/dapp-voting-alyra/README.md

 ### Contract

-I added as few modifications as possible in the contract, just adding Natspec for documentation, removing the genesis proposal to avoid side effects and prevent a DoS service in the addProposal function by adding a require:
+I added as few modifications as possible in the contract:

+- add natspecs for documentation
+- remove the genesis proposal to avoid side effects
+- remove the modifier onlyVoters in the function getOneProposal to allow unregistered users to see the description of the proposal (as indicated in the instructions of the exercice)
+- prevent a DoS service by adding a check of the number of proposals in the addProposal function

 ```solidity
 require(proposalsArray.length < 1000, "Too many proposals");